 5 ASO Experiments to Understand the App Store

-As we are aware that the algorithm is a complex and ever-growing black box, we want to emphasize that we do not claim to have decoded the App Store in any shape or form, but we do think that the results of our little experiments might be valuable to you and your ASO strategy.
+So even though we don’t claim to have decoded the App Store in any shape or form, we hope the results from this experiment might be valuable for your ASO strategy.

-In order to explain which steps we took, we will visualize each of the points on our case study with our app “7 Minute workout”.
-That way, you will get a better idea on how we approached each experiment.
+To explain our steps, we will visualize each point of our case study with our app 7 Minute workout.
+This will help you get a better idea on how we approached each experiment.

 Requirements for the experiments to get started:

-- We used AppTweak ASO platform to track and measure the results of our experiments.
+• We used AppTweak’s ASO platform to track and measure the results of our experiments.

 Experiment 1

-How does keywords in your App Store description affect your ranking?
+How keywords in description affect your app’s ranking?

 In order for us to not just build our strategy on assumptions, we reconstructed the following scenarios based on these 2 questions: